 If it didn't do anything outside the stomach, I could be pretty sure nothing would happen inside.

-I combined 2 ounces of unaged rum (I was out of vodka as a result of my glass-chilling experiments from a few weeks ago) and one packet of active dry yeast.
+I combined 2 ounces of unaged rum (I was out of vodka as a result of my glass-chilling experiments) and one packet of active dry yeast.
 Then I stood around and took pictures, looking for bubbles.

 After about 5 minutes, and seeing only minimal bubbling activity, I carefully took a sip from the now fully-dissolved mixture.
 Result?
 It didn't taste as strong as full-proof alcohol, but it definitely still tasted like alcohol.